cyberark/secrets-provider-for-k8s/design/secrets_provider_milestone1_design.md

 ### Order of Deployment

-To ensure that on first run our Secrets Provider runs first, we will request from the customer follow the following setup order:
+Steps to follow for successful deployment

 1. Add all necessary K8s Secrets and their labels to the Secrets Provider manifest

-2. Run the Secrets Provider Job
+2. Run the Secrets Provider Job**

-3. Run application pods
+3. Run application pods**

+**The order at which the Secrets Provider and application pod are deployed does not matter because the [application pod will not start](https://kubernetes.io/docs/concepts/configuration/secret/#details) until it has received the K8s Secrets it references (secretKeyRef).

 ### Lifecycle/Deletion